jdaly04/tic-tac-toe-project/README.md

 classmates, instructors, and online resources for problem-solving and debugging.
 By end of project work-time, I was able to much more efficiently problem-solve on my own by isolating small problems, making one change, checking with debuggers and console.logs to pin-point problem.

 Future enhancements:
-Create more modular code files.
+Create more modular code files, specifically to separate out some of game logic and events.
-Improve UI, specifically with auth buttons (would like to hide them upon success)

 Link to wireframes and user stories: https://github.com/jdaly04/game-project-scope-study/blob/response/study.md